Debugging i3: How To

 No matter whether i3 misbehaved in some way without crashing or whether it just crashed, the logfile provides all information necessary to debug the problem.

-To save a compressed version of the logfile (suitable for attaching it to a bugreport), use:
+To upload a compressed version of the logfile (for a bugreport), use:

 This command does not depend on i3 (it also works while i3 displays the crash dialog), but it requires a working X11 connection.

 After running it, you will get a URL to the logfile.
 Please include that URL in your bug report.

 When i3 crashes, it will display a dialog stating “i3 just crashed”, offering you to save a backtrace to a text file.